syncfusion-content/uwp-docs/uwp/Numeric-UpDown/AutoReverse.md

 documentation: ug
 ---

-# AutoReverse in UWP SfNumericUpDown
+# AutoReverse in UWP NumericUpDown

 While incrementing, the control will start from Minimum once it reaches the Maximum and vice-versa.